semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     123456789

-For this example, every third character is printed the rest is ignored
+For this example, every third character is printed; the rest is ignored.

-This can be rewritten like this
+This can be rewritten like this.

 ```python